rzerres/gnucash/doc/property-management.md

 the new entity type.

-Similar to customers, is enables the handling `Co-Owner` assigned
+Similar to customers, is enables the handling of `Co-Owner` assigned

 * Invoices
 * Orders
 * Payments
 * Settlements

-Within a Co-Owner object, you can define attributes that vary per housing unit.
+Within a Co-Owner object, you can define attributes that probably will vary for each housing unit.
 They are used while managing property managment tasks.
 For example, the following object identifiers must be assigned to create correct settlements: